 You will notice electric tankless water heaters are cheaper than the gas-powered one.
 When using an electric tankless water heater, you may be at a disadvantage when a power failure occurs without a proper backup.
 But on the positive side, electric tankless water heaters can be the ideal transition from a conventional storage electric water heater.
 The savings in your wallet will still be felt especially if you acquire the best tankless electric water heaters available on the market.

 In this buyer’s guide, we will focus entirely on the best electric tankless water heater, you can get for your home, your cottage or even your office.

-Best Electric Tankless Water Heaters in 2017 For Your Home or Office
+Best Electric Tankless Water Heaters For Your Home or Office

 If you are using the conventional storage tank water heaters, this is a great time to make that change towards an electric tankless water heater.
 An electrical storage tank water heater consumes much more energy while a tankless consumes much less because it is “on-demand”.
 This means it will only heat your water when required.

 An electric tankless water heater is also a lower capacity than its gas-powered counterpart.
 However, lower capacity electric on-demand water heaters can be placed in your home near a kitchen sink or a bathroom sink aimed at delivering hot water specifically in those rooms.
 This is useful if the existing storage water heater is located away from and with some distance from those faucets.
 This type of installation is also called “point of use.”

 A point-of-use model is the perfect electric tankless water heater to use at a cottage, where the hot water requirement is much lower than in your home.